Dendroculus/Login-Page-Templates/README.md

 ## 🐛 Reporting issues
 Open an issue with: template path, browser/device, steps to reproduce, and screenshots if possible.

-## 🛣️ Roadmap ideas
-- Add themed variants (dark/light) for each template.
-- Provide SCSS source and a small style system for faster theming.
-- Add live demo pages hosted with GitHub Pages.

 ## 📜 License & credits
 This project is MIT licensed — see `LICENSE`.
 Templates may reference third-party fonts/icons — keep their licenses in mind.